edamame-course/2015-tutorials/final/2015-06-22_FastQC_tutorial.md

 In a completely random library, any kmers would be expected to be seen about equally in each position (from 1-150 in this case).
 Any kmers that are specifically enriched at a particular site are reported in this module.
 If a kmer is enriched at a specific site with a p-value of less than 0.01, a warning will be displayed.
 A failure for this module occurs if a kmer is enriched at a site with a p-value of less than 10^-5.
 We have failed this module, again due to the fact that we are using 16S sequences.
 As with the overrepresented sequences, we are expecting to see well-represented kmers because of high sequence conservation in the 16S region.
-In non-enriched reads, it is relatively common to see highly represented kmers near the beginning of a sequence because of adapters.
+In non-enriched reads, it is relatively common to see highly represented kmers near the beginning of a sequence if adapters are present.

 ###For FastQC questions, check the [documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
 Happy quality checking!